slurmulon/bach/docs/guide.md

 In this example, the arguments being provided after the chord value are somewhat special because they have a label/name.

 We call this type of named value an "attribute".
-An attribute allows you to not only associate some sort of information with an element, but to also give it a human-friendly name so that it can be easily referenced and understood by an app.
+An attribute allows you to not only associate some sort of information with an element, but to also give it a human-friendly name so that it can be easily reasoned with by a programmer developing with `bach`.

 For now attributes can only be defined and used in the arguments of an element, but in the future `bach` may allow them to be used in alternative ways.

 #### Duration

-By theirself elements are agnostic to rhythm and duration.
+By themself elements are agnostic to rhythm and duration.

 So in order to say "play this thing for this long", an element must be associated with a duration.